magomimmo/modern-cljs/doc/tutorial-14.md

     (prevent-default evt)))
 ```

-We update the arguments of `calculate` and added the `(prevent-default
+We update the signature of the `calculate` function and added the
-evt)` as the last call its definition.
+`(prevent-default evt)` as the last call in its definition.

 The last modification we have to introduce is to add the
 `prevent-default` symbol to the `:refer` section of the `domina.events`